Luksmito/Oscilloscope/README.md

 # Oscilloscope
-A oscilloscope made with Arduino that measure from -5V to 5V. it is a job in progress.
+The oscilloscope, made with Arduino, measures from -5V to 5V.
+It is a work in progress.

-Basically this project uses the TIMER0 from atmega328 to sample the signal, and when the samples are complete draw it in the screen.
-The algorithm used to draw the signal on the screen is the catMullRom, a type of spline that contains all the points passed by argument
+Basically, this project uses TIMER0 from the ATmega328 to sample the signal.
+When the samples are complete, it draws them on the screen.
+The algorithm used to draw the signal on the screen is Catmull-Rom, a type of spline that contains all the points passed as arguments.